arcadesclub/event-bus/modules/README.md

 local bus = require "main.event_bus"

 local function on_global_damage(self, sender, args)
-    -- msg.url() is the URL of the GO that sent the message.
+    -- sender is the URL of the GO that sent the message.
     -- This allows for better context handling in the event bus. local sender_id = sender.path
     self.hp = self.hp - args.damage